Makefile & Container Fusion

 docker_%

-function to build the relevant container image and spin It up.
+This is a wildcard make target that captures everydocker_<actual_target>calls.
+Essentially this uses thedocker_cmdfunction to build the relevant container image and spin It up.
 What critical here is, It deduces real target from issued command and run the very same make command under the container.
 What good about this is this would be automatically applicable for any future targets defined inside the Makefile.E.g. for

-command under relevant container. -
+make docker_buildIt would issuemake buildcommand under relevant container. -

 docker_component_test: docker_build